 The resources mentioned below can be helpful when trying to find a clinical trial.
 It can also be useful when family and friends help to find and narrow down options to a few targeted opportunities.

 Once a research study is located, it is important to ask the study staff questions about the trial before making the decision to participate.

 Online search engines are very beneficial in your search for a clinical trial.
-You can typically find the most recently updated listing of clinical trials.
-There is also a wealth of disease specific websites that keep up to date lists of current clinical trials for a specific disease or condition.
-You can find these organization’s websites and contact them to find out if they know about research studies that are enrolling volunteers.
+You can typically find the most recently updated listing of clinical trials, including clinical studies related to the Coronvirus (COVID-19).
+There are several disease specific websites that keep up to date lists of current clinical trials for a specific disease or condition.
+You can find these organization’s websites, https://www.ciscrp.org/education-center/community-organizations/, and contact them to find out if they know about research studies that are enrolling volunteers.

 Sometimes an online search can get overwhelming, or you just aren’t getting the results you had hoped.
 As part of CISCRP’s Search Clinical Trials service, you can call 1-877-MED HERO to speak with our staff.
 We will gather your information, conduct a search for you and email or mail you the results.

 Contact a local clinical research center with expertise in your medical condition.
 Some of these centers may be advertising for trials that are currently recruiting volunteers.
 Your physician or nurse, and even friends and family, may know of reputable centers.
 Many research centers have their own websites and they may be linked to academic health centers if they are an affiliate.

 Primary and specialty care physicians and nurses, in particular, may have access to some specialized (and expensive) medical journals and online databases where clinical trials, and study drugs, are routinely discussed topics.
 These professionals are also worth consulting after you’ve found some initial sources of information.